Wirral Archives Service News and Events

 Owing to the building works currently going on at Birkenhead Town Hall, the Second World War Book of Remembrance normally kept there (in order to be close to the War Memorial in Hamilton Square) has been temporarily transferred to Wirral Archives Service, where all visitors are very welcome to inspect it.

-Wirral Archives Service collected visitor feedback between 21 March to 30 April 2013.
-Here is a summary of the results:
+Wirral Archives Service collected visitor feedback from 1 April to 9 May 2014.
+Here is a summary of the results.

 Satisfaction Ratings (out of 5)

-- Local history and other research – 49 per cent (a wide variety of topics)
+- Local history and other research: 51 per cent

 Where did you travel from?

-76 per cent of our visitors came from across Wirral, with the remainder tending to come from the rest of Merseyside and the North West.
+86 per cent of our visitors came from across Wirral, with others from Liverpool, North Wales, and further afield.

 How did you hear about Wirral Archives Service?